Allotropes of plutonium: Overview

 Plutonium normally has six allotropes and forms a seventh (zeta, ζ) under high temperature and a limited pressure range.
-These allotropes have very similar energy levels but significantly varying densities and crystal structures.
+The allotropes have very similar energy levels but significantly varying densities and crystal structures.
 This makes plutonium very sensitive to changes in temperature, pressure, or chemistry, and allows for dramatic volume changes following phase transitions.
-Unlike most materials, plutonium increases in density when it melts, by 2.5%, but the liquid metal exhibits a linear decrease in density with temperature.
 Densities of the different allotropes vary from 16.00 g/cm^{3} to 19.86 g/cm^{3}.